Smartproxy

 For example, you can use a cURL command to show the output of a URL with:

-cURL -v http://website.io
+curl -v http://website.io

 cURL can also use a proxy:

-cURL -x nl.smartproxy.com:10000 http://website.io
+curl -x nl.smartproxy.com:10000 http://example.com

 Using cURL with HTTP/HTTPS proxy

 As we have mentioned, most Windows and macOS devices come with pre-installed cURL libraries (libcurl).
-The unfortunate part is that many users are unaware of how to use these libraries properly and cURL with a proxy.
+The unfortunate part is that many users are unaware of how to use these libraries properly and cURL with HTTP(S) proxy.

 In reality, curling with a proxy is very simple.
 You simply need to add a variable in the cURL syntax so that your command line would include the -x or --proxy (both mean the same thing and can be used interchangeably).
 Just note that the command lines are case-sensitive!

-http_proxy [protocol://][:port]
+http_proxy [protocol://][:host][:port]

-HTTPS_PROXY [protocol://][:port]
+HTTPS_PROXY [protocol://][:host][:port]

 You can set proxy protocols through the prefix by using any of the following prefixes: